-A Straight pool rack consists of all the 15 pool balls used in 8 ball.
+A Straight pool rack consists of all the 15 pool balls used in 8 balls.
 Thus straight 8 pool is also a commonly used terminology for Straight pool.

 Although, if you wish to recount the differences in straight pool vs 8 ball, it starts with the rack too.
 An 8-ball rack is set with a triangle while the Straight pool rack is set using the diamond plate.
 As long as the front position of the rack remains vacant in continuous racking, the straight pool rack has no other stringent rules for the placement of the object balls.

 Breaking the straight pool rack:

 At the beginning of the game, you can break the straight pool rack at your convenience.
 However, once the ’14.1 pool’ play begins, i.e., after 14 object balls are potted and the game is re-racked, the break becomes tricky.

 The player who sunk the last object ball continues his or her turn with the new rack.
 The remaining object ball and cue ball are located in spontaneous positions on the table instead of the cue ball behind the head string.
 At this position, the player must attempt to pocket the last remaining object ball such that either the cue ball or the object ball also breaks the 14-ball rack.